Sony A7R II vs Canon G9 X Mark II

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Sony A7R II features a full frame sensor and the Canon G9 X Mark II an one-inch sensor.
 The sensor area in the G9X Mark II is 87 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 In terms of underlying technology, both cameras are build around BSI-CMOS sensors.